RXoKIfTvtp/GameDev1/README.md

 This Project was written for Godot 4.3 stable

 ### comments/communications
-- Any and all edits/additions to the code should be coordinated below
+- Any and all edits/additions to the code should be coordinated below.
-- Please name folders according to the project folders in github
+- Please name folders according to the project folders in github.
-- Currently the main scene loads all instances of levels, npcs, the player and any other instance
+- Currently the main scene loads all instances of levels, npcs, the player and any other instance.

 ### Currently there is no sprite for ground items.
 To see the pistol, enable collision shape visualization by:
 Debug > Visible Collision Shapes